-Ace was recently interviewed for an upcoming exhibition featuring the work of Karl Bodmer at the North American Native Museum (NONAM) in Zurich, Switzerland.
-The interview will be edited into a video short installed in the exhibition that features artists, academics, curators and art historians addressing the work of Johann Karl Bodmer (1809-1893).
+Ace was recently interviewed for the exhibition Karl Bodmer – A Swiss Artist in North America (December 5, 2020 to April 4, 2021) at the North American Native Museum (NONAM) in Zurich, Switzerland.
+The interview has been edited into a video short installed in the exhibition that features artists, academics, curators and art historians addressing the work of Johann Karl Bodmer (1809-1893).
 Bodmer was an important Swiss-French printmaker, etcher, lithographer, zinc engraver, draughtsman, painter and illustrator.
 In 1832, he was invited by Maximilian of Wied-Neuwied, a German prince and explorer, to join an expedition up the Missouri River to document the flora, fauna and Indigenous tribes of the region.

-Ace revealed in the interview that his first encounter with Bodmer’s work was seeing reproductions of his work in various publications on frontier artists that included George Catlin and Edward Curtis, but that his first in-depth encounter was at NONAM in the Bodmer Gallery in 2013.
-At that time he completed some small sketches directly from Bodmer’s work in the Gallery.
-When Ace returned to Canada, he was inspired by Bodmer’s depiction of two Mandan warriors wearing ceremonial moccasins with fur dusters.
+Ace revealed in the interview that his first encounter with Bodmer’s work was seeing reproductions of his work in various publications on frontier artists that included George Catlin and Edward Curtis, but that his first in-depth encounter was viewing the set of aquatints at NONAM in the Bodmer Gallery in 2013.
+At that time Ace completed some small sketches directly from Bodmer’s work in the Gallery.
+When he returned to Canada, he was inspired by Bodmer’s depiction of two Mandan warriors wearing ceremonial moccasins with fur dusters.
 The result was Nigig Makizinan (Otter Moccasins) created in 2014, and the companion work Fox Tail Moccasins completed in 2016.

 Ace noted that early exploratory voyages into Indigenous territories and subsequent encounters with Indigenous people was unquestionably problematic and that these periods of contact brought with it the damages of salvage archeology.
 The collection practices of both professional and amateur ethnographers and archaeologists is fraught with questionable underpinnings and misguided representations of Otherness.
 Furthermore, the salvage archeology paradigm resulted in mass removal of cultural objects from Indigenous peoples who were wrongly perceived to be on the cusp of colonial annihilation.
 Yet despite these obvious socio-political and ethical concerns, Bodmer’s work today is very significant to Indigenous tribes due to his detailed and finessed sketches of tribal objects of material culture.
 In some instances, Bodmer’s drawings are the only remaining and readily accessible visual record of many objects that no longer exist in the physical form or remain inaccessible and undocumented in remote museum collections, far from the tribes to which they once belonged.
 Therefore, the importance of Bodmer’s work is now in a realm of renewed significance, particularly in this period of Indigenous cultural reparation and resurgence.